arcmode/morphic/index.md

 the *frameless* pattern.
 The generalization is driven by the application of *separation of concerns* between module and system domains.
 The PoC project in TypeScript introduces a *RESTful* module/system contracts with zero boilerplate and zero dependency on frameworks in the modules source code.
-At the end, it is discussed how this pattern can facilitate evolution and co-evolution of product and platform streams of work within the dynamics of the agile organization model.
+Additionally, it is discussed how this pattern can facilitate evolution and co-evolution of product and platform streams of work within the dynamics of the agile organization model.

 </div>